atm8136/atm8136.github.io/_posts/2017-03-31-well-how-did-we-get-here.md

 ---
 layout: post
-published: false
+published: true
 title: 'Well, how did we get here?'
 ---

-## _This is a post meant to summarize some of the new happenings with me and Dynamo._
+_This is a post meant to summarize some of the new happenings with me and Dynamo._

 I first learned how to use Dynamo at Autodesk University 2014 by taking Marcello Sgambelluri’s classes.
 Before this, Dynamo was very foreign to me.
 I opened version 0.6.3 once on Revit 2014 and closed it right away because I had no clue where to start.